Ganil151/Devops/1-Beginner/10-Software-Stack/README.md

 2. **Build Artifacts**: Does the build produce a static folder (Frontend) or an executable/container (Backend)?
 3. **Environment Variables**: How does the app get its database URLs or API keys?
 4. **Health Checks**: How does the platform (K8s) know if the runtime has crashed?

+---

+**Congratulations/home/ganil/Documents/Devops/1-Beginner/10-Software-Stack* You have completed the Beginner Level foundations.

+**Next Step**: Move on to the [Intermediate Level: DevOps Orchestration](../../2-Intermediate/README.md) to begin your journey into Kubernetes, Terraform, and Enterprise CI/CD.